-If you disagree with your school district's decision regarding the education of your child with a disability, you can submit a complaint to the district's administration.
-In response, your district superintendent (or a designee) will conduct an administrative review.
+If you disagree with your educational agency's decision regarding the education of your child with a disability, you can submit a complaint to the agency's administration.
+In response, your educational agency superintendent (or a designee) will conduct an administrative review.
 This review may include an administrative hearing.

 The review and the administrative hearing, if one is held, must occur at a time and place that works for all required participants.
-Both you and the district can invite others to attend the review or administrative hearing.
-For example, you could invite other family members or a friend, someone knowledgeable about special education, or a lawyer.
-If your child is educated in a program run by a county board of developmental disabilities or other public education agency, the district must consult with the board or agency for the administrative review.
+Both you and the educational agency can invite others to attend the review or administrative hearing.
+For example, you could invite other family members or a friend, someone who is knowledgeable about special education, or a lawyer.
+If your child is educated in a program run by a county board of developmental disabilities or other public educational agency, the educational agency must consult with the board or agency for the administrative review.

 In reviewing the situation, every effort should be made to resolve the disagreement about your child's education.
 The superintendent (or a designee) will hear both sides of the disagreement and make a decision.
 Once a decision is reached, the superintendent must notify you, in writing, of the decision.
-This must happen within 20 days of when you first notified the district about your concern.
+This must happen within 20 days of when you first notified the educational agency about your concern.